MDUYN/trading-bot-example/README.md

 If everything went well you should see all the resources in your azure portal and the trading bot should be running every 2 hours on the azure function.

-## 5 Conclusion
+## 6 Conclusion
 In this tutorial we have shown you how to build a trading bot with the investing algorithm framework.
 We have also shown you how to test your trading bot and how to make some small improvements to let your trading bot perform better.
-Finally we have shown you how to deploy your trading bot to azure.
+Finally, we have shown you how to deploy your trading bot to azure.

 I hope you have enjoyed this tutorial and that you have learned something new.
 Please let me know if you have any questions or feedback.
 If you would like to learn more about the investing algorithm framework you can check out the [documentation](https://investing-algorithm-framework.com/) also